-In 1983 Lopdell House was purchased by the Waitemata City Council, and the landmark building was refurbished as an arts and cultural centre with studios, galleries and a 100 seat theatre.
+In 1983 Lopdell House was purchased by the Waitematā City Council, and the landmark building was refurbished as an arts and cultural centre with studios, galleries and a 100-seat theatre.

-The Lopdell House Development Trust was formed in 2002 by a group of community volunteers, concerned for the deteriorating state of the building and the future of the arts activities it housed.
+The Lopdell House Development Trust was formed in 2002 by a group of community volunteers, concerned for the deteriorating building and the future of the arts activities it housed.

-Auckland Council and the Trust partnered with Mitchell Stout Architects and NZ Strong, to seismically strengthen and re-develop Lopdell House and the Treasure House, and to build a new six level gallery.
-These buildings now form Lopdell Precinct, a significant arts hub for West Auckland.
+Auckland Council and the Trust partnered with Mitchell Stout Architects and NZ Strong, to seismically strengthen and redevelop Lopdell House and the Treasure House, and to build a new six-level gallery.
+These buildings now form Lopdell Precinct, a significant arts hub for Waitākere.